natalia-buzkova/english-for-designers/05-storytelling/index.md

 As I said, other people can influence your attachment style to some extent even during adulthood.
 Together with deep hard work on ourselves, one day we can meet as one big *secure* family.

-If you are interested, here are some of the similar books I've read:
+If the topic caught your attention, here is a list of book I recommend:

 - Adult Children of Emotionally Immature Parents
 - Recovering from Emotionally Immature Parents
 - It Didn't Start With You